By Alicia Miller, Founder, Emergent Growth Advisors

-Franchisors are required to include a significant amount of information in their Franchise Disclosure Document (FDD,) which is then shared with prospective franchisees, regulators, and lenders.
-Start-up costs, royalties, ongoing fees, the number of units that opened / closed / transferred, ongoing obligations by both parties, trademarks, legal activity, management backgrounds, ownership information and history, financial performance representations, territory definitions, franchisor support provided, and many other important pieces of information are typically included.
+Franchisors are required to include a significant amount of information in their Franchise Disclosure Document (FDD), which is then shared with prospective franchisees, regulators, and lenders.
+What’s in an FDD?
+Start-up costs, royalties, ongoing fees, the number of units that opened/closed/transferred, ongoing obligations by both parties, trademarks, legal activity, management backgrounds, ownership information, and history, financial performance representations, territory definitions, franchisor support provided, and many other important pieces of information are typically included.

-What’s NOT included?
+What’s NOT included in the FDD?
 Overt reporting on the health of the franchisor-franchisee relationship and franchisee satisfaction.